 - Square footage

 - Number of bedrooms and bathrooms

 - Condition (briefly touch on recent remodels, necessary repairs)

 - Unique features such as large acreage, pool, guest house, finished basement, etc.

-Once you’ve hit the facts, share your objective for your home sale.
+Once you’ve hit the facts, share your aim for your home sale.
 Let the agent know if you need to sell your home in a specific timeframe or for an absolute minimum amount.
 From there, lead into your interview questions.
 Here are six to get you started:

 How well do you know the area?